Frequently Asked Questions

 How much of my time will be required to fully participate?

 The consent forms and health surveys may take about 30 minutes to an hour to complete.
-You can complete the consents and surveys online before you come in for a visit – or when you come in for a visit at our enrollment center.
-At the enrollment center we will ask you to provide physical measurements and biosamples (blood and urine), which will take an additional 30-45 minutes.
+You can complete the consents and surveys online before you come in for a visit – or when you come in for a visit at one of our participant centers.
+At the participant center, we will ask you to provide physical measurements and biosamples (blood and urine), which will take an additional 30-45 minutes.